-AKDuo is a piano/cello duo that consists of multi-talented pianist/composer Tomoya Aomori and cellist Julia Kang.
+AKDuo is a bass/cello duo that consists of bassist/composer Tomoya Aomori and cellist Julia Kang.
 Tomoya's innovative compositions, influenced by his Jazz and Classical background, combined with Julia's versatile and musical cello playing gives AKDuo a sound that is new and unique.

-Internationally renowned Tomoya Aomori is a multi-talented musician who is a highly experienced Pianist, Composer, Bassist, and Percussionist.
+Internationally renowned Tomoya Aomori is a multi-talented musician who is a highly experienced Bassist, Percussionist, and Composer.
 Through his vast knowledge and experience of both Jazz and Classical music, Tomoya strives to integrate the two aspects in a unique innovative approach, in hopes to break the boundaries of musical genres.

 Acclaimed by the New York Times as an "excellent marimba player", Tomoya is a frequent sub with the Metropolitan Opera Orchestra and the New Jersey Symphony as a percussionist.
-He has played various Percussion and Marimba concertos with the Juilliard Orchestra, Children’s Orchestra Society, and the Metropolitan Youth Orchestra.
+He has played various Percussion and Marimba concertos with the Juilliard Orchestra, New York Classical Players, Children’s Orchestra Society, and the Metropolitan Youth Orchestra.

 Tomoya Aomori is a graduate of The Juilliard School, where he completed both his Undergraduate and Graduate degrees as a double major on Percussion and Double Bass.
 Upon graduating, he received the William Schuman Prize for Outstanding Achievement and Leadership in Music.